cirosantilli/db/mysql.md

 #help

-The help command queries the server for mysql help information.
+The help command queries the server for MySQL help information.

 Examples: